 This experience — becoming a caregiver as a child and losing everything due to a family member’s illness — left a lasting impact on me.
 I want to work to prevent that from happening to other families.

-As a kid, I started as an apprentice under artist Richard Duardo – a prominent Chicano printmaker.
+As a kid, I apprenticed under my stepfather, artist Richard Duardo – a prominent Chicano printmaker.
 He used screenprinting as a tool for political activism and encouraging other artists to reclaim their power through their art.

 The Arts